aporia-ai/inferencedb/README.md

 <p align="center">
     <img src="logo.svg" width="400" />
 </p>
-<p align="center"><b>Stream ML model inferences to any data lake</b>, based on <a href="https://kafka.apache.org">Apache Kafka</a>.</p>

 ---

-InferenceDB makes it easy to log the features and predictions of real-time ML models in production to external data lakes.
+InferenceDB makes it easy to store the features and predictions of real-time ML models in production on external data lakes.

+This data can later be used for retraining, data drift monitoring, incident investigation and more.

 ### Quickstart